BIOP/ijp-imagetoatlas/create_dataset_and_open.md

 * create a project by dragging and dropping an empty folder into QuPath
 * drag and drop your images to import them into a QuPath project
 * select `Bio-Formats builder` and then click Import
+* MAKE SURE to UNCHECK `Auto-generate pyramids`

 ![creating a project with slices in QuPath](assets/gif/qupath_create_project.gif)

 ---

 :warning: All files need to be properly calibrated (microns, millimeters, etc, but not pixels!).
 Check on the image tab of QuPath that you have a proper physical unit specified for your images, and not pixels!
+If that's not the case, you should specify the correct pixel size NOW! (= BEFORE importing the project into Fiji's ABBA plugin).
+Otherwise, the images will look gigantic because 1 pixel is assumed to be 1 millimeter...

+Also please make sure to read the message about [pyramidal file formats requirements](usage.md#supported-file-formats).

 ![img.png](assets/img/qupath_image_calibration.png)